webforj/webforj-documentation/docs/components/list-components/combo-box.md

 ## Max Row Count

 By default, the number of rows displayed in the dropdown of a `ComboBox` will be increased to fit the content.
-However, using the `setMaxRowCount()` method allows for control over how many items are displayed.
+However, using the <JavadocLink type="engine" location="org/dwcj/component/list/DwcSelectDropdown" code='true' suffix='#setMaxRowCount(int)'>setMaxRowCount()</JavadocLink> method allows for control over how many items are displayed.

 :::caution
 Using a number that is less than or equal to 0 will result in unsetting this property.